Wan, Lisa Chun-ying

 Biography

-Professor Lisa C. Wan is an Associate Professor in the School of Hotel and Tourism Management and the Department of Marketing at The Chinese University of Hong Kong (CUHK) Business School.
-She is an Outstanding Fellow of the Faculty of Business Administration and the Co-Director of the Centre for Hospitality and Real Estate Research.
+Prof Lisa C. Wan is an Associate Professor in the School of Hotel and Tourism Management and the Department of Marketing at The Chinese University of Hong Kong (CUHK) Business School.
+She is an Outstanding Fellow of the Faculty of Business Administration and Co-Director of the Centre for Hospitality and Real Estate Research.

 Teaching Areas